 Facts to Know Before Choosing a Forehand Disc

 To make it simple, there is no such thing as a best forehand or backhand disc.
 Some discs are just more useful to different players in different conditions and game situations.
-What can I assure you is that there is an overstable and understandable disc and that is a fact that we cannot deny.
-Throwing a forehand will give you an overstable flight if it is thrown correctly and will give you a reliable fade back towards the end of the flight.
+What I can assure you, is that there is an overstable and understandable disc and that is a fact that we cannot deny.
+Throwing a forehand will not change the stability or flight of the disc if it is thrown correctly.

 Forehand throws are much harder to release clean compared to backhand throws.
 Throwing forehand will also form a habit of turning and burning.
 However, learning to integrate forehand shots into your approach game is important before doing the long-distance forehand throws.
 It will be the best skill to learn covering different angles on shorter throws.